jacomof/classifying_psychiatric_disorders/journal/joaquin_figueira.md

 * 21. (6h): Exploring the usage of PCA and T-SNE on the data with different parameters.
 Creating plots and including them in the report.
 * 22. (6h): Revising journal and cleaning repository.
 Merging branches.
 Working on the report and on further processing of the data for more experiments.
 * 23. (10h): Working on the report, presentation and in Classification using Network parameters.
+* 24. (1h): Final meeting with the supervisor.
+* 24. (8h): Implementing feedback of the supervisor on the report and presentation.

 ...